No Irish Need Apply? Not anymore

 Niall was awarded an honorary doctorate by University College Dublin for his work on the Irish peace process, which was a subject of a book, "Daring Diplomacy" and a PBS Special, "An Irish Voice."

-Kate joined IrishCentral.com in 2010, taking on the role of Editor in New York.
-She is now the Managing Editor and Irish Correspondent, based in Dublin.
+Kate Hickey joined the IrishCentral as Editor in 2010 while living in New York.
+She is IrishCentral's Managing Editor and Irish Correspondent, based out of Dublin.

 Sheila Langan is Editor of IrishCentral and a contributor.